PyBaker/bkp/README.md

-This is a repo, to show how the printf function operates in a C program
+This is a Group projetct on c functions